 First week of May

 Defense takes place for honors projects.

 Submit digital copy of thesis to the library and department chair.
 Performance thesis must include a DVD of choreographic work.

 Capstone/Honors Options in Dance

 The most important components of an honors thesis in dance theory are the quality of the research, the originality of the thinking, the ability to link the work to theoretical issues of importance in the field, and the quality of the writing.
 The theory/research thesis should be at least 50 pages in length.

 Students invited to present a choreographic thesis must have taken, as prerequisites before their senior year, three levels of composition courses.
 The project might include one longer, or several shorter, new works of choreography.
 If a student is granted a choreographic thesis, the project must demonstrate a theoretical component related to the field of research, the question, historical inquiry and relevance to current trends or historical trends in choreography.
 The written component should be at least 25 pages in length.

 It is the responsibility of the student to independently pursue the goals described in her project proposal and to arrange for meetings with her adviser and committee members.
 The faculty adviser and student will work out a time schedule at the beginning of the project to include meetings with adviser, showing dates of choreography (if applicable), final performance dates and a due date for the first submission of the written portion of the thesis.
 It is the student's responsibility to arrange any necessary meetings of the thesis committee during the course of the thesis work, including the final scheduling of the oral defense.

-- Formally present choreographic thesis, typically in a March concert
+- Formally present choreographic thesis, typically in a March concert.

-- Submit copy of thesis to library
+- June submit digital copy of thesis to library.